 The production of nitrogen requires energy (electricity).
 The CO2 equivalents resulting from the nitrogen procured are included in scope 3.
 In 2018 we bought in approximately 50.5% of electricity sustainably (approximately 111 kilotonnes of CO2 equivalents) for the production of nitrogen at third parties.

 We endeavour to give as transparent as possible a picture of the emissions caused by Gasunie through communication on various levels.
 We do this by, among other things, reporting through electronic annual environmental reports, providing reports to the Dutch Emissions Authority (NEa) and publishing our annual reports.

-In this context, we look at all types of emissions that can occur in the gas infrastructure, such as ‘fugitive emissions’, emissions from gas venting due to maintenance to our gas transport system or the starting and stopping of gas compressors, but also the emissions from pneumatic components (parts of the gas transport system which emit gas during operation) are also included in the reports.
+In doing so, we look at all types of emissions that can occur in the gas infrastructure.
+Examples include fugitive leaks, emissions resulting from venting gas as the result of maintenance and the starting and stopping of gas compressors.
+The emissions from pneumatic components (parts of the gas transport system which emit gas during operation) are also included in the reports.

 We contribute to the Sustainable Development Goals based on our material theme of ‘Methane emissions’.